 - Upright and electric bassist, composer, and producer

-- Jazz Studies with Richard Davis, Rufus Reid, Michael Moore, Eddie Gomez
+- Private lessons with Richard Davis, Rufus Reid, Michael Moore, and Eddie Gomez

-- Recipient of National Endowment for the Arts jazz grant, Eunice Shay Award for Outstanding Musical Achievement, and Mass Council for the Arts Award for Jazz Composition
+- Mass Council for the Arts Award for Jazz Composition

 - B.M., New England Conservatory of Music, composition

 - M.M., New England Conservatory of Music, composition

 "One summer in high school, I went to a marine biology camp.
 I realized I wanted to commit my life to music when I found myself more tuned in to the records that staff members were playing than marine biology.
 I couldn't wait to get back to the drums, the piano, Philadelphia radio stations, and my musical friends.
 But I did love going out into the ocean and diving, and that continues to be an inspiration musically."

 "I'm addicted to learning about music—all stages of it.
 I love stretching to learn something a little bit beyond my conceptual grasp.
 As a teacher, what I want most is to help students learn more about the music they love.
 Sometimes this leads them to consider skills and practices they didn't anticipate enjoying.
 When students feel frustrated over a particular aspect of practicing and shrink from it, I help them find a way to transform it into something intriguing, even pleasurable.
 I also share ways of organizing practice routines to help a student get absorbed into practice while maintaining balance among skill areas."